Okuda Hiroko: Aftermath

 According to Okuda, there was some talk at the Casio corporation of attempting to defend their intellectual property from its free use in "Under Me Sleng Teng" with lawsuits.
-However, other voices at Casio (among them the head of the Musical Instrument division, co-founder of the company, and second-eldest Kashio brother, Toshio Kashio) prevailed.
-Toshio Kashio in particular felt strongly that the company's mission ought to be “bringing the pleasure of playing a musical instrument to everyone.”
-Despite the minute size and financial importance of the Musical Instrument division compared to the company's calculator division, then its main breadwinner, Toshio Kashio's defense of free use set a decisive corporate precedent.
-To the present day Casio's response to clearance requests for the "rock" preset has been an acknowledgement that the song “uses a sound file taken from a Casio MT-40”, and no fee.
+In response, Okuda and her supervisor at the time discussed how to handle the Sleng Teng riddim.
+Believing that widespread use of the rhythm would help increase recognition of the Casiotone brand, they decided not to charge licensing fees for use of the "rock" preset.
+To the present day Casio's response to clearance requests for the "rock" preset has been an acknowledgement that the song "uses a sound file taken from a Casio MT-40", and no fee.

 Since this breakthrough, Okuda's influence has become widespread, with her samples appearing in hip-hop and rap music, like 2 Live Crew's Reggae Joint and then rave music, like Moby's remix of Everybody in the Place.

 Present work

 Okuda works in Casio's R&D Center in Hamura, in the Tokyo suburbs.

 Her recent work includes real-time automated visual accompaniment for music performance, which she calls "music tapestry."